 Winter brings lots of snow to shovel, yes.
 But it also unleashes a far more serious opponent: ice.
 When you’re chipping away at a frozen windshield, tossing salt on a sidewalk, or trying to clear large sheets from a roof, there are several tips and tricks to keep in mind that will make the task easier — and safer.
 For that, we spoke to Sharon Schilling.
-She’s the president of the Mount Washington Observatory, which, at over 6,000 feet, stands as the coldest, windiest, and snowiest place in the Northeast United States.
-She and her team of scientists know a thing or two about how to deal with the persistent ice that, if left unchecked, would impede their 85-year legacy of research and educational efforts.
+She’s the president of the Mount Washington Observatory, which, at more than 6,000 feet, stands as the coldest, windiest, and snowiest place in the Northeast United States.
+She and her team of scientists know a thing or two about how to deal with the persistent ice that, left unchecked, could impact the observatory’s 85-year legacy of research and education.
 Here, with Schilling’s help, are eight expert tips for removing ice from your sidewalks, windshield, roof, and more.

 Focus on Essential Areas First

 “When it comes to surviving on the summit, we have to let nature take its course,” Schilling says, explaining that her team prioritizes which areas to clear when the weather is especially bad.
 When it’s really blowing, focus your ice-removal efforts on walkways, paths to vehicles, entrances, and other high-traffic spots that are most critical for daily life.
 After the storm blows itself out, you can tackle the rest, including sidewalks and the full drive.

 Choose the Right Salt for the Right Temperature

 When temperatures drop below 10 degrees, the effectiveness of rock salt or sodium chloride drops to nearly zero.
 Therefore, the prepared homeowner should have both salt and alternate ice-melters available and easily accessible.
 Look for products made from calcium chloride, a compound which works down to approximately –25 degrees.